Anthony Trollope: Works and reputation

 Writers including William Thackeray, George Eliot and Wilkie Collins admired and befriended Trollope, and Eliot noted that she could not have embarked on so ambitious a project as Middlemarch without the precedent set by Trollope in his own novels of the fictional—yet thoroughly alive—county of Barsetshire.
+Robert and Elizabeth Barret Browning, who were also on good terms with Trollope's brother Thomas in Florence, admired Trollope personally and professionally.
+Elizabeth called Framley Parsonage "perfect" and described Trollope as "simple, naif, direct, frank - everything one likes in a man."
+Leo Tolstoy read The Bertrams while working on War and Peace and developed what a biographer called "an enthusiasm" for Trollope.
+Later, Tolstoy read and strongly recommended The Prime Minister during the composition of Anna Karenina, whose heroine at one point reads "an English novel" in which the hero become a baronet, a titled woman rides to hounds, and a Member of Parliament makes a speech.
 Other contemporaries of Trollope praised his understanding of the quotidian world of institutions, official life, and daily business; he is one of the few novelists who find the office a creative environment.
 W. H. Auden wrote of Trollope: "Of all novelists in any country, Trollope best understands the role of money.
 Compared with him, even Balzac is too romantic."

 As trends in the world of the novel moved increasingly towards subjectivity and artistic experimentation, Trollope's standing with critics suffered.
 But Lord David Cecil noted in 1934 that "Trollope is still very much alive ... and among fastidious readers."
 He noted that Trollope was "conspicuously free from the most characteristic Victorian faults".
 In the 1940s, Trollopians made further attempts to resurrect his reputation; he enjoyed a critical renaissance in the 1960s, and again in the 1990s.
 Some critics today have a particular interest in Trollope's portrayal of women—he caused remarks even in his own day for his deep insight and sensitivity to the inner conflicts caused by the position of women in Victorian society.

 In the early 1990s, interest in Trollope increased.
 A Trollope Society flourishes in the United Kingdom, as does its sister society in the United States.
 In 2011, the University of Kansas's Department of English, in collaboration with the Hall Center for the Humanities and in partnership with The Fortnightly Review, began awarding an annual Trollope Prize.
 The Prize was established to focus attention on Trollope's work and career.